Skip to main content

 Execution Limits & Provider-Specific Safeguards

-• Render Timeout: ~2 seconds per template compilation.
-Exceeding this triggers a silent fallback to Shopify’s default transactional template.
+• Render Timeout: Approximately 2 seconds per template compilation.
+Exceeding this triggers a silent fallback to Shopify's default transactional template.

 • Object Allowlist: customer, order, line_items, shipping_address, billing_address, fulfillment, discount_codes, shop.
 Custom metafields require explicit namespace mapping (customer.metafields.namespace.key).

 • Filter Restrictions: json, escape, strip_html, date, money, truncate, replace are safe.
-Complex array manipulations (map, where, group_by) are unsupported in email contexts.
+Complex array manipulations (map, where, group_by) are available in Shopify's Liquid but not in all email contexts — test in the Notification preview tool before relying on them.

 Debugging Render Failures

-2. Validate Payload Shape: Use the Shopify Admin API GET /admin/api/2024-01/orders/{id}.json to extract the exact payload structure Shopify passes to the email renderer.
+2. Validate Payload Shape: Use the Shopify Admin API GET /admin/api/2025-07/orders/{id}.json to extract the exact payload structure Shopify passes to the email renderer.

-{# Safe Fallback Pattern for Missing Variables #}
+{% comment %} Safe Fallback Pattern for Missing Variables {% endcomment %}

 {% assign display_name = customer.first_name | default: "Valued Customer" %}